vatesfr/xen-orchestra/docs/backup_troubleshooting.md

 First check SMlog on the XenServer host for messages relating to VDI corruption or coalesce job failure.
 For example, by running `cat /var/log/SMlog | grep -i exception` or `cat /var/log/SMlog | grep -i error` on the XenServer host with the affected storage.

 Coalesce jobs can also fail to run if the SR does not have enough free space.
 Check the problematic SR and make sure it has enough free space, generally 30% or more free is recommended depending on VM size.
-You can see if that is the problem by looking into the `SMlog` with `grep -i coales /var/log/SMlog` (you may have to look at previous logs such as `SMlog.1`).
+You can check if this is the issue by searching `SMlog` with `grep -i coales /var/log/SMlog` (you may have to look at previous logs such as `SMlog.1`).

 You can check if a coalesce job is currently active by running `ps axf | grep vhd` on the XenServer host and looking for a VHD process in the results (one of the resulting processes will be the grep command you just ran, ignore that one).